jetbrains-academy/javascript-fullstack-course/RoutingMiddleware/messages_router/task.md

-You can see opened `backend/src/routes/messages.js` file in which `router` is already declared.
+You can see the `backend/src/routes/messages.js` file, where the `router` has already been declared.
-It already has several handlers for GET, POST and DELETE requests that we need to implement to support the messages API.
+It includes several handlers for GET, POST, and DELETE requests, which need to be implemented to support the messages API.

-Before we return to this file, let's see how easily this router is added to our application in the file `backend/src/index.js`.
+Before working on this file, let's examine how this router is added to our application in `backend/src/index.js`.
-There you only need to import the router and add it using the familiar `app.use` method:
+There, you only need to import the router and add it using the familiar `app.use` method:
 ```js
 app.use('/api/messages', messageRoutes);
 ```